The Importance of Black Expat Voices in Africa

 A few years later, I was drawn to share my experience in Namibia on Youtube, with a specific emphasis on my life as an African American in Africa.
 That ultimately led me to create this website, to chronicle the story of modern day African Americans living across the African continent.

-Why is our story so important?
+Why ARE our storIES so important?

 To amplify the voice of the African American traveler/expat in Africa.